Jimmy Iovine: 1989–2014: Interscope Records

 Following Death Row founder Suge Knight's probation violation and prison sentence in 1997, Iovine and Interscope ended their business relationship with Death Row; the final album released under the Death Row/Interscope deal was the soundtrack to the Tupac Shakur action film, Gridlock'd, which managed to reach the Billboard 200's number one position.

 In March 1998, Iovine invited Dr. Dre to his house to listen to the Slim Shady EP, released in 1997 by an underground rapper, who was participating a tournament of rap battles at the time, by the name of Eminem.
 The tape eventually landed in the hands of Interscope A&Rs Dean Geistlinger and D.J.
 Mormile, who later turned it in to label co-founder Ted Field, who also sent it to Iovine for review.
 Upon suggestion from Iovine, he urged Dr. Dre to find Eminem and have him join the Interscope family through Dre's label, Aftermath.
 Eminem has found success with both labels despite controversy involving his lyrical themes.
 On February 23, 1999, Eminem released his debut studio album, The Slim Shady LP, to critical acclaim.
 The album made its way to number two on the Billboard 200, helping to improve both Interscope and Aftermath after years of low sales.

 On December 10, 1998, Seagram acquired PolyGram, and it merged with the Universal Music Group.
 After the PolyGram and MCA merger of Universal Music Group, Interscope became sister labels to new entries A&M Records, Def Jam Recordings, Island Records, Mercury Records and Motown.
 In 1998, Interscope, Geffen and A&M were put together under the umbrella label as Interscope Geffen A&M Records (IGA).
 Within IGA, Iovine and Field were hired to become the unit's co-chairmen and oversee operations of Interscope and Geffen.

 In February 2001, Ted Field parted ways with IGA, leading Iovine to take full control of the labels.
-In June 2002 of the latter year, Iovine was able to manage to negotiate Eminem and Dr. Dre's joint venture agreement involving then-upcoming hip hop artist and fellow New Yorker 50 Cent.
+In June 2002, Iovine negotiated Eminem and Dr. Dre's joint venture agreement involving then-upcoming hip hop artist and fellow New Yorker 50 Cent.
 On February 9, 2003, he released his debut studio album, Get Rich or Die Tryin', to acclaim.

-Iovine was confidential in merging A&M, DGC, MCA and DreamWorks into defection through Interscope Geffen A&M between 1999 and 2003.
-Due to A&M co-founders Herb Alpert and Jerry Moss filing suit against Iovine, Interscope and UMG over a breach of agreement involving the label's operations, A&M Records had to remain fully operative as a one-off subsidiary of Interscope Records; the two plaintiffs were given a $200 million out of court settlement.
+Between 1999 and 2003, Iovine merged A&M, DGC, MCA and DreamWorks into Interscope Geffen A&M. Because A&M co-founders Herb Alpert and Jerry Moss filed suit against Iovine, Interscope, and UMG for breach of contract involving the label's operations, A&M Records operated as a one-off subsidiary of Interscope Records.
+The two plaintiffs were given a $200 million out of court settlement.
 At the end of 2003, Iovine made over $45 million in revenue generated from music sales from his label.